 My family tends to lean towards dishes like that which are hearty and satisfying.
-Of course, we like to make other low sodium dishes that are on the lighter side as well, like the low sodium grilled chicken recipe off of this list.
+Of course, we like to make other low-sodium dishes that are on the lighter side as well, like the low-sodium chicken recipe off of this list.

 I love making that recipe for big family gatherings because it is easy to make large quantities of it.
 The best part is that nobody even notices it’s a low sodium recipe, because it is still packed with tons of flavor.

 So don’t worry, just because you’re reducing your sodium intake, it doesn’t mean your chicken needs to be flavorless.
 No matter what kind of low-sodium chicken dish you are looking for, this list has a ton of great options that are certain to inspire you and your cooking habits.
 Without further ado, here are my favorite low-sodium chicken recipes that are absolutely scrumptious and straightforward to make.